Be Healthy School Grant Program Content

 - Be located in Alabama

-- Serve students in grades K-6 (must serve at least one of these grades)
+- Serve students in grades K-12

-- Must be public or private non-profit
+- Must be public or private school

 - Awards are payable to schools only